ykeren6/ada-template-website/index.md

 </div>

 The correlation between the number of links and the number of backtraces is quite low, suggesting that the hubs in the network are not necessarily the same as those frequently used for backtracking.
-However, there is a point of high density on the right side of the graph, indicating that there is a certain set of sites that follows the correlation.
+However, there is a point of high density on the back left side of the graph, indicating that there is a certain set of sites that follows the correlation.

 Let's go a little further to better understand what is happening in the high-density zone.
 Let's do a Spearman Correlation and P-Value test for the data sets that are the first n elements of each dataFrame.
 The idea is to identify which sets produce the highest correlation.
 Why?
 We'll get to that very soon...